Untitled design-6

 With Backward Design, teachers start with identifying exactly what they want their students to learn, then they design appropriate assessment tasks.

-“They figure out how to get them there,” says Ms. Poulsen.
+“They figure out how to get them there,” said Ms. Poulsen.
 “That's the opposite approach from just giving a teacher a textbook and saying, ‘First, teach page one, then teach page two, then teach page three.’”

 “We don't teach a textbook from the first page to the last page because textbooks tend to emphasize content coverage over conceptual understanding.
 And we want to emphasize deep understandings, big ideas, and not just, ‘did you cover all this content that then you forget right after the test is over’.”